jampamatos/tos-tic-tac-toe/README.md

-# tos-tic-tac-toe
+# Jimp-Jamp-Joe
-Asimple Tic Tac Toe for the Ruby Path of TOP
+This is a simple Tic Tac Toe project on Ruby that runs directly on the console, made for the Ruby Path of [TOP](https://www.theodinproject.com/).